Johann Pachelbel - Canon in D

 Johann Pachelbel was a prolific composer, and wrote both free works (toccatas, fantasies, fugues, etc.) and also chorale settings.
 His development of the "cantus firmus" chorale is thought to be his greatest contribution, consisting of the chorale melody in long notes, one phrase at a time, each phrase preceded by fore-imitation in the accompanying voices.
 This compositional pattern was adopted by many other composers and eventually became a standard form.

-Below you will find our selection of products by Johann Pachelbel, competitively priced, and with FREE Shipping to US Customers.
+Below you will find our selection of products by Johann Pachelbel.
+Enjoy our low prices and FREE US Shipping.